 Aged 40-74 and living in England?
 You can get a free NHS health check.

-A health check is an assessment carried out by your GP or practice nurse to find out your risk of cardiovascular disease and other conditions.
+A health check is an assessment carried out by your GP or practice nurse to find out your risk of heart and circulatory diseases and other conditions.

 Based on your results, your GP or nurse will advise you on what you can do to keep your heart healthy, and consider treatment - such as medicine - to protect your heart.